l3m0ntr33/PyLogParser/README.md

 # PyLogParser
+## NOT UP TO DATE WITH NEW VERSION 0.5
 ## NEW FEATURES WITH 0.2
 You can now choose between flat file output and SQLite3 DB file output.
 You just need to use the ```-db <db_name>``` option to specify the name of your log table inside the DB.
 If the table already exist it's delete.